matiasnaess/matiasnaess/README.md

 - 👋 Hi, I’m @matiasnaess
-- 👀 I’m interested in CloudOps/DevOps
+- 👨‍💻 CloudOps, mostly.
+And then a bit backend.
+And a bit frontend...
+- ☁️ Cloud Software Engineer
-- 🌱 I’m currently studying Backend Developement
+- 🌱 Studying Backend Developement
 - 📫 How to reach me - matiasnaess.no

 <!---